-In the interest of health and safety, Wharf Jitney service is currently suspended.
-Service returns May 15, 2020.
+In the interest of health and safety, Wharf Jitney service is currently suspended until further notice.
+We apologize for the inconvenience.

 Ferry Over the Washington Channel